ghimiremukesh/ghimiremukesh.github.io/_posts/2019-07-12-vortex-tube.md

 date: '2019-07-12'
 image: /img/vt.jpg
 ---
-Discovered by a french physicist George J. Ranque in 1931 and studied by a german physicist Rudolf Hilsch, is a device that takes in compressed gas and separates into hot and cold streams.
+Discovered by a french physicist George J. Ranque in 1931 and studied by a german physicist Rudolf Hilsch, vortex tube is a device that takes in compressed gas and separates into hot and cold streams.
 This phenonmenon of temperature separation is known as Ranque-Hilsch effect and the device is named as Ranque-Hilsch Vortex Tube (RHVT).
 The device has been of great interest to physicists and engineers.
 It is widely used in manufacturing industry for cleaning and cooling purposes.
 Figure below shows a basic counter flow vortex tube.

    ![counter-flow vortex tube](https://ghimiremukesh.github.io/img/vortex_tube.png)
 <center>Fig: Counter flow vortex tube [1]</center>